SolarPerformanceInsight/SolarPerformanceInsight.github.io/index.md

 # Project News

-We are beta-testing the Solar Performance Insight tool, and are eager to hear your feedback and comments.
+The Solar Performance Insight tool is live and available for public use.
+We are eager to hear your feedback and comments.
 See above for instructions to get your own account.

 Feedback can be emailed to [techsupport@solarunitedneighbors.org](mailto:techsupport@solarunitedneighbors.org), or join the development community at [https://github.com/SolarPerformanceInsight/solarperformanceinsight](https://github.com/SolarPerformanceInsight/solarperformanceinsight).